peterjc/biopython_workshop/reading_writing_alignments/README.rst

 --------------------------

-As in ``SeqIO``, under ``AlignIO`` we have both ``AlignIO.parse(...)`` for looping over multiple alignments, and ``AlignIO.read(...)`` for loading a single alignment.
-This is the more commonly used choice:
+As in ``SeqIO``, under ``AlignIO`` we have both ``AlignIO.parse(...)`` for looping over multiple separate alignments, and ``AlignIO.read(...)`` for loading a file containing a single alignment.

+Most of the time you will be working with alignment files which contain a single alignment, so normally you will use ``AlignIO.read(..)``.

+Here is an example loading the Pfam seed alignment for the `A2L zinc ribbon domain (A2L_zn_ribbon; PF08792) <http://pfam.sanger.ac.uk/family/PF08792>`_:

 .. sourcecode:: pycon